LisiLisenok/Chime/howto.md

 	"days of month": "String in cron-style",
 	"months": "String in cron-style",
-	"days of week": "String in cron-style, optional", "years": "String in cron-style, optional",
+	"days of week": "String in cron-style, optional", "years": "String in cron-style, optional"
-	"message": "any Json supports",
-	"delivery options": {}
 }
 ```
 `type`, `seconds`, `minutes`, `hours`, `days of month` and `months` are mandatory.
 `days of week` and `years` are optional.
-`message` and `delivery options` are optional.

 ##### Cron specification.